codenaz/codility-solutions/README.md

 # codility-solutions

-This Repo contains my very unique solutions to the programmer challenges on codility
+This repo contains my very unique solutions to the programmer challenges on codility